almamedia/alma-info-screen/README.md

 # After setup:
 * Accept cookies
-* Block any annoying elements on the page
+* Block any annoying elements on the page (right click -> block this element)

 # Uninstall